DavidSouther/ailly/README.md

 * **`skip`** `boolean` If true, the prompt will not be sent through the LLM (but it will be part of the context).
 * **`isolated`** `boolean` If true, the LLM inference will only include the system prompt, and not the prior context in this folder.

+### PLAN

+PLAN to use Ailly effectively.
+Iterate often.
+Provide context.
+Put words in Ailly's mouth.

+- **Prepare** a precise prompt (by writing an aillyrc system prompt, providing supporting documents, and giving individual prompt steps).
+- **Leverage** LLM models (by running Ailly on some or all parts of the context chain).
+- **Assess** the generated content (as Ailly and the LLM writes output, make sure it's on the right track).
+- **Narrow** your context (by editing Ailly's generated content to keep the conversation going where you want it to).

 ## Engines

 - OpenAI `openai`